phalcon/blog/data/posts/2012/08/2012-08-18-introduction-series-3-building-an-mvc-application.md

 *Creating a controller:*

-Let’s create a controller.
+Let's create a controller.
 As before, we only need to create a class with the suffix "Controller" in a location where the autoloader can discover it.

 ```php